Tallalali1/deploy-rails-app-with-capistrano-and-passenger/README.md

 ---

-## 6. Configure Nginx (deploy app before this step)
+## 6. Add SSH Key to Server

+Before deploying, you need to add your SSH key to the server:

+1. Generate a new SSH key (press Enter for all prompts, no need to add anything):
     ```sh
+    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+    ```

+2. Display your public SSH key:
+    ```sh
+    cat ~/.ssh/id_rsa.pub
+    ```

+3. Copy the output and add it to your GitHub account (the one you use to deploy the app) under **Settings > SSH and GPG keys > New SSH key**.

+---

+## 7. Configure Nginx (deploy app before this step)

+```sh
 sudo apt install nginx-full
 ```
 > ⚠️ **Before this step:**
 > You should configure Capistrano and deploy your app to the server.
-> If you need help setting up Capistrano on your local machine, see [this guide the setup-Capistrano-in-rails-app ](https://github.com/Tallalali1/setup-Capistrano-in-rails-app).
+> If you need help setting up Capistrano on your local machine, see [this guide the setup-Capistrano-in-rails-app](https://github.com/Tallalali1/setup-Capistrano-in-rails-app).

 ```sh
 sudo nano /etc/nginx/sites-enabled/default